uhub/awesome-c/README.md

 * [Microsoft/WinObjC](https://github.com/Microsoft/WinObjC) - Objective-C for Windows
 * [bagder/curl](https://github.com/bagder/curl) - Curl is a tool and libcurl is a library for transferring data with URL syntax, supporting FTP, FTPS, HTTP, HTTPS, GOPHER, TFTP, SCP, SFTP, TELNET, DICT, LDAP, LDAPS, FILE, IMAP, SMTP, POP3, RTSP and RTMP. libcurl offers a myriad of powerful features
 * [cesanta/mongoose](https://github.com/cesanta/mongoose) - Embedded web server for C/C++
-* [phalcon/zephir](https://github.com/phalcon/zephir) - Zephir is a compiled high level language aimed to the creation of C-extensions for PHP
 * [litehelpers/Cordova-sqlite-storage](https://github.com/litehelpers/Cordova-sqlite-storage) - A Cordova/PhoneGap plugin to open and use sqlite databases on Android/iOS/Windows Universal(8.1)/Amazon Fire-OS/WP(7/8) with HTML5/Web SQL API
 * [luna/luna](https://github.com/luna/luna) - luna programming language - a small, elegant VM implemented in C
 * [simtr/The-Powder-Toy](https://github.com/simtr/The-Powder-Toy) - Written in C++ and using SDL, The Powder Toy is a desktop version of the classic 'falling sand' physics sandbox, it simulates air pressure and velocity as well as heat.